tock/tock/doc/threat_model/Application_Loader.md

 deploying an application.
 This is to prevent the newly-deployed application from executing the following attacks:

-1. Specifying an incorrect `total_size`, preventing the kernel from finding the remaining application(s), which prevents the remaining application(s) from launching (impacting availability).
+1. Specifying a too-large `total_size` that includes the subsequent application(s) image(s), allowing the malicious application to read the images(s) (impacting confidentiality).

-1. Specifying a too-large `total_size` that includes the subsequent application(s) image(s), allowing the malicious application to read the images(s) (impacting availability and confidentiality).
+1. Specifying a too-small `total_size` and making the kernel parse the end of its image as the subsequent application's TBF headers (impacting integrity).

 ## Trusted Compute Base in the Application Loader